 See Online Services for certain other records such as business license verification.

-You must present the proper proof of identity for all first-time applications for a Nevada license, instruction permit or ID card or if your previous Nevada license or ID has been expired for more than one year.
+You must present the proper proof of identity for all first-time applications for a Nevada license, instruction permit or ID card or if your previous Nevada license or ID has been expired for more than four years.
 See the following for details:

 Sorry, but you must surrender your out-of-state license or ID to obtain one from Nevada.
 This is Nevada law and part of the national Driver License Agreement.
 Nevada does offer a seasonal resident ID card to part-time residents who meet certain qualifications.
 See ID Cards.